-Topic and ref Summary of proposals Summary of feedback Tentative decisions the scope of public communicati ons AP21B Management performance A25.
-However, the Exposure Draft did not propose additional restrictions on management performance measures, such as only allowing an entity's management to provide measures based on amounts recognised and measured in accordance with IFRS Accounting Standards. measures- other aspects of definition October 2021 AP21D Operating profit or loss before depreciation and amortisation November 2021 AP21A Management performance measures- management's view of an aspect of performance AP21B Management Definition of management performance measures A26.
-The Exposure Draft defined management performance measures as subtotals of income and expenses that: a) are used in public communications outside financial statements; b) complement totals or subtotals specified by IFRS Accounting Standards; and c) communicate to users of financial statements management's view of an aspect of an entity's financial performance.
-Definition of management performance measures B31.
-However, most respondents, including users, that agreed with requiring management performance measures in the financial statements, raised concerns about the definition of management performance measures.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions AP21D Operating profit or loss before depreciation and amortisation November 2021 AP21A Management performance measures- management's view of an aspect of performance AP21B Management performance measures and the scope of public communicati ons AP21C Management performance measures- faithful A26.
+The Exposure Draft defined management performance measures as subtotals of income and expenses that: a) are used in public communications outside financial statements; b) complement totals or subtotals specified by IFRS Accounting Standards; and c) communicate to users of financial statements management's view of an aspect of an entity's financial performance. measures in the financial statements, raised concerns about the definition of management performance measures.
 The two most significant concerns of respondents were: a) requiring disclosure of all management performance measures used in 'public communications' is too wide in scope.
 Most respondents that raised this concern requested additional guidance or suggested a narrower definition of public communications. b) management performance measures do not include measures that would, in their view, equally benefit from being disclosed in the financial statements.
 Most respondents that raised this concern suggested revising the definition to include other measures such as those based on items presented in the statement of financial position or the statement of cash flows.
 Many of these respondents said that in their opinion the full benefits of the proposals would not be realised without including these additional measures.
-Definition of management performance measures Confirmed proposals C46.
+However, some respondents, including some users, said the proposals had significant benefits, even if they did not include additional measures.
+C47.
 The IASB tentatively confirmed to retain: a) 'providing management's view of an aspect of an entity's financial performance' as the objective of management performance measures; and b) 'communicate to users of financial statements management's view of an aspect of an entity's financial performance' in the definition of management performance measures.
-Changes to the proposals C47.
+Changes to the proposals C48.
 The IASB tentatively decided to amend the definition of management performance measures: a) to remove the reference to complementing totals or subtotals specified by IFRS Accounting Standards; and b) to state that totals and subtotals specified by IFRS Accounting Standards are not management performance measures.
-C48.
+C49.
 The IASB tentatively decided to establish a rebuttable presumption that a subtotal of income and expenses included in public communications outside financial statements represents management's view of an aspect of the entity's financial performance.
-In addition, the IASB tentatively decided to
+In addition, the IASB tentatively decided to provide high-level application guidance on how to assess whether the entity has reasonable and supportable information to support the rebuttal.
+C50.
+The IASB tentatively decided to narrow the scope of public communications considered for the purposes of applying the definition of management performance measures, by excluding oral communications, transcripts and social media posts.
+C51.
+The IASB also tentatively decided to add application guidance, but remove the specific requirement about faithful representation.